-Forest Bathing is a tool we can use to slow our buzzing minds and practice a secret super power: the skill of consciously choosing what we put our attention on.
-By nurturing this skill in a natural setting, forest bathing plugs us into something we all seek – a source of peace and well-being (not to mention hooking us up with physical benefits like improved sleep, accelerated recovery from surgery, and improved energy levels).
+Forest bathing is a tool for slowing down our buzzing minds and practicing a secret superpower—the skill of consciously choosing what we put our attention on.
+By nurturing this skill, forest bathing plugs us into something we all seek—a source of peace and well-being and numerous physical benefits like improved sleep, accelerated recovery from surgery, and improved energy levels.
 Forest bathing underscores the obvious: humans cannot live healthful lives without a healthy natural world.
 Like any relationship, ours with nature is a two-way street.

-Forest Bathing walks can be as short as 15 minutes or as long as several hours.
+Forest bathing walks can be taken on a lunch break or last for several hours.
 Research shows that even as little as 30 minutes can have immediate health benefits.
-In part, this is because trees emit an airborne essential oil (called phytoncides), which not only protect the trees from microbes, but serve humans as well by boosting our immune systems, reducing anxiety, increasing energy levels, and improving sleep.
-(See links to scientific studies at the end of the article.).
+Some benefits may be derived from airborne essential oils (called phytoncides) that trees emit.
+This chemical, which protects the trees from microbes, also serves humans by boosting our immune system functions.
+(Check out links to scientific studies at the end of the article for a deeper discussion on this fascinating benefit.)
 Longer or more frequent walks may reap greater health benefits.

 You can soak in the forest solo, with friends, or on a guided walk.

-The guided walks that Friends of North Creek Forest hosts are typically attended by 3-8 people and are less than ½ a mile long.
-Remember, the main goals are not physical exercise or learning facts, but personal rejuvenation.
-Downshift, be still, and let the healing sounds, sights, and smells of the forest wash over you.
+The guided walks that Friends of North Creek Forest hosts are typically attended by three to eight people and are less than ½ a mile long.
+Remember, the main goals are not physical exercise or learning facts.
+Downshift.
+Be still.
+Let the healing sounds, colors, shapes, and smells of the forest wash over you.

 On forest bathing walks in North Creek Forest, the guide always starts with a brief safety talk.
-Then the wandering begins.
-After a breathing exercise to help you transition into a calm, receptive mindset, your guide will offer an activity (called an invitation), which is designed to help you turn up the volume on your senses.
-You can accept it or not.
-Either way, each invitation is followed by silence, during which participants immerse themselves in the forest.
-Next, the guide calls the group together and poses a question that invites participants to share their experiences.
+After a breathing exercise to help you transition into a calm, receptive mindset, your guide will offer mini activities—called invitations—which help you turn up the volume on your senses.
+You can accept these invitations, or not.
+Either way, each invitation is followed by silence, during which participants can simply “be” in the forest.
+After a short while, the guide calls the group together and invites visitors to share their experiences.
 There is no obligation to share.
-That said, I have noticed over and over that sharing creates connections between people and offers insights that I never would have thought of on my own.
+That said, I have noticed over and over that sharing creates connections between people and generates powerful insights I never would have considered on my own.

 Your only obligation on a guided walk?
-Commit to slowing down, breathing deeply, and consciously using your senses to communicate (i.e., connect) with the natural surroundings.
-To get started on your own, try this simple invitation (many thanks to M. Amos Clifford’s book, A Little Handbook of Shinrin-Yoku):
+Commit to slowing down, breathing deeply, and consciously using your senses to connect with your surroundings.
+To get started on your own, visit a natural space and try this simple invitation (many thanks to M. Amos Clifford’s book, A Little Handbook of Shinrin-Yoku):

 Close your eyes.
 Take in and release three long, slow breaths.
 While standing quietly, choose one cardinal direction and listen for sounds in that one direction.
 After a few moments, turn your body and listen in another direction.
 Repeat this in all four directions.
 Tip: If thoughts arise, notice them (Oh!
-I’m having a thought about returning that email. . .), mentally set them on a floating leaf, and let them drift downstream.
-Return your attention to listening in one direction.
+I’m having a thought about returning that email . . . ), imagine setting them down on a floating leaf.
+Let them drift downstream and return your attention to listening in one direction.